akalb33/Pool-Game/README.md

 The cue ball can be picked up in the case of a scratch by holding space and moving the mouse.

 HOW TO RUN THIS PROGRAM:
- - Download the folder named "Download-This" and launch the executable inside.
+ - Download the folder named "Pool" and launch the executable (Pool.exe) inside.

+To run this program inside of Visual Studio Community, the SFML library will be required.